robertlarkins/math-and-code-tricks/WindowsTools.md

 3. Go to the Levels tab.
 4. Check CABLE Input is not muted.
 5. Repeat the same steps for CABLE Output under the Recording tab.

+Or try unplugging the mic and replugging it in.

+Another option to check is that the mic proper still has **Listen to this device** checked.
+And **Playback through this device** is still set to the CABLE input device.
+This is under the mic's Listen tab.